 The Commissioner’s role

-The Commissioner is appointed by the Government of Canada and is the Yukon’s Head of State.
+The Commissioner is appointed by the Government of Canada.
 They are an important figure in the legislature and the Government of Yukon.

 The Commissioner is responsible for:

 - ensuring that the Yukon has a Premier in the case of resignation or death or if the government resigns following a defeat in the legislature or in an election;

 - ensuring continuity of government and maintaining democratic freedoms;

 - swearing-in Members of the Yukon Legislative Assembly;

 - delivering the Speech from the Throne at the opening of each legislative session;

 - summoning, proroguing and dissolving the legislature;

 - providing assent to bills passed by the Yukon Legislative Assembly, enabling them to become law;